-Erythritol is an exception, which is why we took a closer look at it in the last blog post.
+Erythritol is an exception, which is why we took a closer look at it in a previous blog post.
 Virtually none of the calories in erythritol are absorbed.

 Despite the fact that there are metabolizable calories in most sugar alcohols, some low carb companies still insist they shouldn’t be counted in the carb grams on the label.
 They justify this claim by saying that sugar alcohols don’t affect insulin or blood sugar response as much.
 That’s a benefit many low carb dieters are looking for, but blood sugar management is a health issue, not a weight control issue per se.